Estate Administration: A Summary

 On the non-tax side, the executor/administrator’s responsibilities will typically include, among other things:

-Running an advertisement in the newspaper to notify the deceased person’s creditors that they have a limited time within which to submit their claims to the executor/administrator of the estate for payment;
+2. Running a notice in the newspaper to notify the deceased person’s creditors that they have a limited time within which to submit their claims to the executor/administrator of the estate for payment;

 The Executor/Administrator Doesn’t Have to Go It Alone